Flourless Cookies

 1. Whisk the dry ingredients (powdered sweetener, cocoa powder and salt) together first.
 I sift mine for a smoother texture.

 2. Beat two eggs for a full minute until frothy.
-This is the structure of the whole cookie.
+This is the structure of the whole cookie, so don’t skip the timing.

-3. Fold the cocoa mixture into the eggs, then stir in vanilla and chocolate chips.
+3. Fold the cocoa mixture into the eggs, then stir in vanilla and sugar free chocolate chips.

 4. Scoop, flatten with a greased spoon and bake for 10 minutes.
-They’ll look underdone.
+They’ll look underdone with a shiny, crackled surface.
 That’s exactly right.

 Key ingredients

 • Eggs – Two eggs act as the binder in this flourless recipe, replacing the peanut butter most similar recipes depend on.
-If you want a more traditional cookie with flour, try my traditional keto chocolate chip cookies instead.
+If you want a more traditional cookie with flour, try my almond flour cookies instead.

 • Powdered sweetener – Granulated sweeteners leave a gritty texture in these.
 I use powdered monkfruit, but erythritol or allulose work too.